aspnetzero/documents/docs/en/Features-Angular-Active-Directory.md

 # Active Directory (LDAP)

 LDAP (Active Directory) Authentication is disabled by default.
-To make it work, we should **disable multi-tenancy** since LDAP authentication is not used in a multi-tenant system normally.

 To enable LDAP on server-side open `*CoreModule.cs` in ***.Core** project, uncomment the following line